-Before you apply for a new off-licence you will need building and planning certificates.
+To apply for a new off-licence you will need building and planning certificates.
 There may also be other requirements, so please speak to Council before applying; phone 871 5000.

 There is also a requirement that there be a certified Duty Manager on the premises at all times that alcohol is being sold.
 For more information and to apply see: Duty Manager's certificate.

 If you are ready to apply please use the link below to complete the online application form.
 The form details all the documents you need to provide to Council.